EmmanuelBeziat/izzi-modern-form/README.md

 ![version](https://img.shields.io/badge/version-4.0.0-orange.svg?style=flat-square)

-# modern-form
+# Modern Form

 A simple handler for forms that add classes on your form elements, so you can play with CSS.
+No jQuery required.

 ---